 5 Steps to a Successful Marriage

-Marriage is a pair of imperfect people learning to grow into the image of Jesus.
+Marriage is a relationship between a pair of imperfect people learning to grow into the image of Jesus.
 Because God has showered us with grace, love in marriage shares that grace with our spouse.
-We know love isn't just an emotion but a choice we make.
-Marriage is meant for one man and woman to be bound to Christ for life.
-It is that covenant, celebrated relationship that lived for Jesus Christ's glory.
+We know love isn't just an emotion, but a choice we make every day.
+Marriage is meant for one man and one woman to be bound to Christ for life.
+It's a covenantal and celebrated relationship that should ultimately reflect Jesus Christ's glory.
+Here are five steps for maintaining a healthy marriage.

 1. Keep healing yourself.
-Hurt people, hurt people but healed people heal people.
-None of us is perfect, but in Jesus, we are a work in progress.
+Hurt people hurt people—but healed people heal people.
+None of us is perfect, but with the help of Jesus, we have the ability to grow and change for the better.

 3. Pray for your marriage.
-Praying together is the most important thing you can do.
-Invite your spouse to pray, but don't force them to join you.
+Praying together is the most important thing you can do as a couple.
+Invite your spouse to pray with you, maybe at the start of the day, so you can go forth unified as a couple and centered on God.

 4. Embrace God's attitude about marriage and divorce.
 The Bible says that when two are united in marriage, they are no longer two but one (Genesis 2:23-24; Mark 10:8), and God hates divorce.
-Therefore, you and your spouse are "one," no matter how poorly your marriage is functioning.
+Therefore, you and your spouse are "one," even in challenging seasons.

 5. Surround yourself with a healthy Christian community.
 Encouragement through hard times works in both directions.
 When we are healthy, we can encourage others.
 When we struggle, they can help us.
-For example, a healthy church family and active faith walk foster a thriving marriage.
+A healthy church family and genuine Christian friendships can help foster a thriving marriage.

 Below are some scriptures to help you know what God says about our roles in marriage and the nature of that covenant relationship.
-In addition, we have included devotions and resources on the main Marriage page to assist you with questions and struggles.
 If you want prayer or to talk about your current situation, feel free to call the pastoral care team at 800-525-5683.

 Additional Scriptures:

 And further, submit to one another out of reverence for Christ.
-22 For wives, this means submit to your husbands as to the Lord.
-23 For a husband is the head of his wife as Christ is the head of the church.
+For wives, this means submit to your husbands as to the Lord.
+For a husband is the head of his wife as Christ is the head of the church.
 He is the Savior of his body, the church.
-24 As the church submits to Christ, so you wives should submit to your husbands in everything.
-25 For husbands, this means love your wives, just as Christ loved the church.
-He gave up his life for her 26to make her holy and clean, washed by the cleansing of God’s word. - Ephesians 5:21-26 NLT
+As the church submits to Christ, so you wives should submit to your husbands in everything.
+For husbands, this means love your wives, just as Christ loved the church.
+He gave up his life for her to make her holy and clean, washed by the cleansing of God’s word.
+Ephesians 5:21-26 NLT

 Tags